ms-johnalex/h24_learn_content_personas/README.md

 Hackathon 24 project

+## Overview
+As a writer, wouldn’t it be great if you could ask your customers to read your content and provide feedback as you work?
+This project makes that possible - with an AI twist.

+Traditionally a tool called “personas” has been used to predict what your customers want.
+A persona is a fictional but realistic example of a typical user.
+Personas are used to promote empathy and help prioritize features or inform design decisions.

+The persona has always been passive: a description that you keep in mind as you work.

+However, thanks to AI, we can now turn personas into interactive artificial people that we can share our work with and get feedback in real time.
+We can even have conversations with them to find out what they’re interested in, and how well our content meets their needs.

+How does it work?

+Langauge models can play roles with prompting: so let's experiment with using them to play the roles of developers with various skills and experiences, and use them to test our technical documentation.
+If they are a new developer, can they get started writing an application given existing docs?
+If they are experienced, can they implement a new feature with what we have published?

+Our goal is to create a toolkit that you can use to test your docs, and then find areas where you can improve the content, thus making things better for our external developer customers.
 ## Goals

 Create a process for a Content Developer to feel confident they have tools to test their content against an AIP (AI persona) that represents their target audience.